 This policy relates to complaints brought by parents, carers, students or members of our school community and applies to all matters relating to our school.
 In some limited instances, we may need to refer the complainant to another Department of Education and Training process where there are different mechanisms in place to review certain decisions, for example, expulsion appeals.

 Policy

-[The following is a best practice example but you can alter to suit your requirements]

-Example School welcomes feedback, both positive and negative, and is committed to continuous improvement.
+Hazelwood North Primary School welcomes feedback, both positive and negative, and is committed to continuous improvement.
 We value open communication with our families and are committed to understanding complaints and addressing them appropriately.
 We recognise that the complaints process provides an important opportunity for reflection and learning.

 We value and encourage open and positive relationships with our school community.
 We understand that it is in the best interests of students for there to be a trusting relationship between families and our school.